 Kuttu aata in English is known as buckwheat flour.
 Buckwheat flour is a gluten-free flour.
 Buckwheat flour is a popular falahari ingredient.
 Other than these pakoras, You can make Chapati, flatbreads, pancakes, and pooris which buckwheat flour.

-Buckwheat in Hindi is actually kuttu aata, you may have to find them by these names on a local store.
+Buckwheat in Hindi is known as kuttu aata, you may have to find them by these names in local Indian store or any good health store.

 This flour can be used to make a variety of recipes.
 With kuttu atta or buckwheat flour, you can make kuttu ki poori for Navratri.
 You can even try and make my other favorite Navratri recipes.

 How to Serve Fritter/Pakora

 Like my other recipes, I too have a special way of serving these pakoras so makes them incredibly delicious.
 For serving kuttu pakoras, squeeze fresh lime juice and alongside serve green chilies and coriander leaves.
 These give the pakoras just the right amount of tanginess and spice.

 I had these pakoras with tea and green chutney chutney.
 You can even enjoy Kuttu Ke Pakode with coconut chutney, falahari green chutney.